ArtisanMobile/devdocs/_posts/2014-06-10-campaigns.md

 ### Customize Behaviors

-**Bevahiors** dictate what should happen when a user interacts with your message.
+**Behaviors** dictate what should happen when a user interacts with your message.
 Interacting can be clicking on the call to action button, cancel button, or content area, depending on the layout chosen.
 Artisan allows you to choose between **opening the app**, setting a **deep link**, or configuring a **power hook**.
 Deep links and power hooks are configured by your development team.

 <img src="/images/screens/campaign-in-app-button-470x560.png" height="339" width="700" alt="The Artisan Campaign In App Compose Screen - Button." />